 There are three basic types of insulation for garage doors:

 Batt insulation is the thick, fluffy fiberglass or rock wool that comes in rolls.
 Rock wool is more expensive but has much better fire retarding properties than fiberglass.
-The thick and fluffy nature of batt insulation is required for it to work.
-If your garage door can accept batt insulation, but only if you compress it, then don’t use batt insulation.
+The thick and fluffy nature of batt insulation is what makes this insulation work.
+If your garage door can accept batt insulation great, if you have to compress it, then don’t use batt insulation.
 Compressed batt insulation doesn’t work.
 Here is a great choice for batt insulation on Amazon.